Norton House (West Palm Beach, Florida)

 The Norton House is a historic home located at 253 Barcelona Road in West Palm Beach, Florida.
 On July 26, 1990, the house was added to the U.S. National Register of Historic Places, with a boundary increase in 2025 to include the sculpture gardens.
 It is also a contributing property to the El Cid Historic District.
+Constructed in 1925 and designed by Maurice Fatio, the two-story home was originally a Mediterranean revival-style architecture.

-The Ann Norton Sculpture Gardens consists of the Norton House and 1.7 acre property, and features over 100 sculptures by Ann Weaver Norton (1905–1982), the second wife and widow of Ralph Hubbard Norton (1875–1953).
+After Ralph Hubbard Norton (1875–1953), founder of the Norton Museum of Art, bought the residence in 1935, Marion Sims Wyeth converted the dwelling to the Modern Movement and Monterey styles of architecture.
+The Ann Norton Sculpture Gardens consists of the Norton House and approximately 2 acre of property, and features over 100 sculptures by Ann Weaver Norton (1905–1982), the second wife and widow of Ralph Hubbard Norton.
 The sculptures are displayed in the house, studio and gardens, which feature over 300 species of tropical palms.
-Ralph Hubbard Norton was the founder of the Norton Museum of Art.